WindJammer6/21.-Deployed-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API-and-Firebase-in-Vercel/README.md

 <br>

 ### 2. Past iterations/versions/prototypes of the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database
+Telegram_bot.py is not required and is just merely for local running as long polling. (refer to the deployment process)

+Wanted to

 <br>